simonneutert/sinatras-skeleton/README.md

 **This repository aims to be a boilerplate for a modular and modern (v2) Sinatra app.**

-there used to be a demo on heroku, but heroku is no more 🪦
+There used to be a demo on heroku, but heroku is no more (free of charge at least) 🪦

-*please check out the [credits](#credits) section!
+*Please check out the [credits](#credits) section!
 Without the community, this never would have been possible.
 Thank you.*

 * [Why?](#why)
 * [What is in?](#what)